 Find a good time to sit down with your son or daughter to discuss finances for college.
 It’s important to be upfront with your teen about your family's financial situation and what you expect them to contribute so that you are on the same page when it's time to apply to schools.
 Talk about how much you have saved for their college education and break down the costs for tuition, as well as other expenses such as:

 College is a completely new level of freedom for most teenagers.
 There is a lot of pressure to attend events, concerts, and other social activities with friends.
-Your teen must understand the money pressures they will face while away at school.
-Take the time to express your concerns and help them prepare for the financial challenges by offering suggestions and tips for managing money at college and beyond.
+New college students are also flooded with credit card offers.
+It’s important that they understand the money pressures they will face while away at school, especially if they have loans or responsibilities that come with a scholarship.
+Take the time to help your child prepare for the financial challenges ahead by offering suggestions and tips for managing money at college and beyond.

 With college expenses growing each year, you’re probably curious about what options are available to help pay for the costs.
 Thankfully, there are many choices available for you to explore.
 Some you may want to discuss with your teen, while others could be researched years before your child leaves for college.

 Have your teen investigate scholarships and grants first.
 Scholarships are typically based on merit, while grants are based on financial need.
 Both are awarded and don’t need to be paid back.

 Your teenager can fill out the FAFSA (Free Application for Federal Student Aid) for each college they apply for.
 The online form asks for information about student and parent/guardian finances.
 This information is sent to colleges and they review the form to put together a financial aid package.
 Each package will detail your teen’s expected cost and the amount of financing offered.